WICG/storage-foundation-api-explainer/README.md

     // Create the file with the given name if it doesn't exist.
     [RaisesException] void createFile(DOMString name);

-    // Returns the existing file names that have the given prefix [RaisesException] sequence<DOMString> listByPrefix(DOMString namePrefix);

     // Renames the file from old name to new name atomically.
+Open file handles
+    // remain unaffected by this.
     [RaisesException] void rename(DOMString oldName, DOMString newName);

     // Unlinks the file from the filesystem.
+Open file handles remain unaffected by this.
     [RaisesException] void unlink(DOMString name);

+    // Returns all existing file names (in no specific order).
+    [RaisesException] sequence<DOMString> List();
 };
 ```